boehm-florian/K-means/README.md

 ![](k-means_files/figure-html/grid-nonScaled-1.png)<!-- -->

-A hint why clustering did not work as desired is given by the form of the cluster.
+A hint why clustering did not work as expected is given by the form of the cluster.
 Those should be circular, but in this case they are strongly elliptical.
 As defined above, the algorithm minimizes the quadratic deviations.
 The age in the data set has a value range from 8 to 87 and the sum assured has a value range